 – World Health Organization

-For more information on recommended community-based action and ways to prevent pool-related injuries and deaths, please see our article on Pool Safety.
+For more drowning facts and information on recommended community-based action and ways to prevent pool-related injuries and deaths, please see our article on Pool Safety.

 *Global estimates may significantly underestimate the actual public health problem related to drowning.